VulnerablExpo/DiscordNoAuth0Day/README.md

   # Discord No Auth 0day | User Full Account Take-Over
-    A write up on a Discord No-Auth 0day also known in the community as "Otax"

 # Basic Knowledge
     Discord is a VoIP, instant messaging and digital distribution platform designed for creating communities.
 Users communicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
 Servers are a collection of persistent chat rooms and voice chat.